 The following entry points are available for this course:

 - Year 1

-To include one Grade B from GCE A Level Mathematics, Physics, Chemistry, Biology, Technology and Design, Design and Technology, Engineering or Double Award Science.
+To include one Grade B from GCE A Level Mathematics, Physics, Chemistry, Biology, Technology and Design, Design and Technology, Engineering, Life & Health Science (single or double) or Double Award Science/Applied Science.

 See the GCSE subject and grade requirements including specific Mathematics grade required depending on the GCE A level subject presented.